hphelion/documentation/bindings.fog.object-storage.md

         response.body[0]["count"]   # returns the number of objects in the container response.body[0]["bytes"]   # returns the total bytes for the objects in the container

-2. Create a new container
+2. Create a new container:

         container = conn.put_container("fog-rocks")   # creates the container
         container.headers                             # returns a hash of headers container.headers["Content-Length"]           # returns the content-length

-3. View a container
+3. View a container:

         container = conn.get_container("fog-rocks")
         container.body                                # returns an array of objects hash